parsingphase/takeAticket/README.md

 everyone gets a fair turn.
 Time estimates show how long the existing queue will last and colour highlighting shows new performers and those performing repeatedly on consecutive songs.

+Event runners can also add their own background image and styling via the managment interface.

 ------

-The software is free (and open source) and can be run with a single command under the Docker container platform.
+The software is free (and open source) and can be run with a single command under the Docker container platform (see [Quick Start](QUICKSTART.md) or installed on your own webserver ([Installation](INSTALL.md)).
+Once installed, all operations can be carried out via the web interface.